codefresh-io/cap-docs.codefresh.io/_docs/deployments/kubernetes/custom-kubectl-commands.md

 ## Example of parallel deployment with kubectl

 Let's see a full example.
-In this pipeline we are going to create two docker images and deploy them into two separate clusters, using custom `kubectl` commands.
-We are going also to use the [parallel capability]({{site.baseurl}}/docs/codefresh-yaml/advanced-workflows/) of Codefresh pipelines.
+In this pipeline, we will create two Docker images and deploy them on two separate clusters, using custom `kubectl` commands.
+We will also use the [parallel capability]({{site.baseurl}}/docs/pipelines/advanced-workflows/) of Codefresh pipelines.

 Here is the pipeline: